GenericMappingTools/oversight/governance.md

 take three different forms:

-* New challenges for The Project will be detailed as a GitHub discussion in the oversight repository for the Community to discuss.
+* New challenges for The Project will be detailed as a GitHub discussion in the oversight repository or a topic on the GMT Forum for the Community to discuss.
 * Resolved technical deadlocks will result in an explanation on the relevant issue and/or closure of the relevant pull request.
 * Other decisions will be detailed as a narrative blog post or announcement on the website.